MicrosoftDocs/fabric-docs/docs/onelake/onelake-shortcuts.md

 Internal OneLake shortcuts allow you to reference data within existing Fabric items.
 These items include Lakehouses, KQL Databases and Data Warehouses.
 The shortcut can point to a folder location within the same item, across items within the same workspace or even across items in different workspaces.
 When you create a shortcut across items, the item types don't need to match.
 For instance, you can create a shortcut in a Lakehouse that points to data in a KQL DB.

 When accessing data through a shortcut to another OneLake location, the identity of the calling user will be utilized to authorize access to the data in the target path of the shortcut*.
-This user must have “readAll” permissions on the target path.
+This user must have “readAll” permissions on the target location.

 > [!IMPORTANT]
 > When accessing shortcuts through Power BI Datasets or T-SQL, **the calling user’s identity is not passed through to the shortcut target.** The calling item owner’s identity is passed instead, delegating access to the calling user.

 ### ADLS shortcuts

 Shortcuts can also be created to ADLS Gen2 storage accounts.
-When you create shortcuts to ADLS, the shortcut path can point to any folder within the hierarchical namespace.
-At a minimum, the shortcut path must include a container name.
+When you create shortcuts to ADLS, the target path can point to any folder within the hierarchical namespace.
+At a minimum, the target path must include a container name.

 *Access:*